tharunkumarmn03/phone_sales/README.md

-# phone_sales
+# Phone_sales
-Analysing the sales of the phones according to the customer_review and thier behaviour.
+Analysing the sales of the phones according to the customer_review and thier behaviour.Performed exploratory data analysis using Python